Pick Your Path: Stress, Guilt, Fear

 ‘If you face the choice between feeling guilt and resentment, choose the guilt every time… Resentment is soul suicide.”

 I just love this.
-I can think of so many situations where I chose to do what I should have done, and carried it around, when one tough conversation would have been over and done with nice and quickly.
+I can think of so many situations where I chose to do what I "should" do and carried long-term resentment when one tough conversation would have been over and done with.
 (This is especially for you, ladies and people pleasers!)

-The thing about guilt is, it’s usually selfish.
-When we make choices to alleviate our guilt, we often tell ourselves it’s to serve others - to protect them from harm, or save them from consequences.
-But the reality is a bit darker.
+Guilt is usually selfish.
+When we make choices to alleviate our guilt, we often tell ourselves it is to serve others - to protect them from harm or save them from consequences.
+But the reality is darker.
 When we make choices out of guilt, we’re usually doing it for us.
-We’re trying to protect our own identities, bolster our sense of power or worth, or keep control of the situation.
+We’re trying to protect our identity, feel powerful or valuable, or control the situation.

 It’s not worth it, team.
 Choose the guilt.
 Cancel the thing.

 We talk about this a bit more in Angry People.
-Anger is a secondary emotion, that’s covering up fear or sadness.
-Frustration is another flavour, which is usually about disappointment… which is sadness, too.
+Anger is a secondary emotion that covers up fear or sadness.
+Frustration is another flavour, usually about disappointment… which is sadness, too.
 Like colours on the wheel, while there are many blends, emotions generally boil down to just a few primary states: anger, joy, love, fear and sadness.

-Everything else (pride, optimism, resentment, jealousy or anxiety) is rooted in one of them.
+Everything else (pride, optimism, resentment, jealousy or anxiety) is rooted in one.
 You can’t always trust your first thought, instinct or reaction.
-Those things are habits you’ve developed over time to keep you moving, but they’re often not the real culprit - which means that reacting on their behalf won’t make you feel better.
+Those habits you’ve developed over time to keep you moving, but they’re often not the real culprit - which means that reacting on their behalf won’t make you feel better.
 The stress doesn’t go away, even though we’ve tackled the things we thought were bothering us.
 Annoying, eh?

 Even better, question the thoughts that your feelings trigger.
 They’re generally full of stuff that doesn’t need to be there.

-In the landmark ‘The Work’ Byron Katie recommends asking four critical questions of ourselves, regularly, for things that are bothering us.
+In the landmark ‘The Work,’ Byron Katie recommends asking four critical questions of things that are bothering us.:

-When you’re furious at your colleague for throwing you under the bus, for example, take the time to notice and interrogate your process is transformative.
+When you’re furious at your colleague for throwing you under the bus, for example, taking the time to notice and interrogate your process is transformative.

 Is it true? … Maybe

 Can you absolutely know that it’s true? … No. I don’t know what’s going on in John’s head.
-He could be motivated by any number of different things, or trying his best.
+He could be motivated by many different things, or trying his best.

 How do you react when you believe that thought? … I feel unsupported.
 Unappreciated.
 Foolish.
 Put upon.
 Fearful of my own status with the boss.
 I react with sarcasm, martyrdom and bitterness.
 I’m passive-aggressive, and I’m not much fun to be around.